Skip to main content

 I have provided expertise and shared good practice in my roles as external examiner and as a panel member for other PSRB programme validation events.
 I currently mentor external examiners both within Kingston University and externally.

-As a module leader I have developed innovative teaching and assessment to support final year student midwives gain the knowledge, skills and confidence they need to deal with childbirth emergencies in clinical practice.
+As a module leader I have developed innovative teaching and assessment to support final year student midwives gain the knowledge, skills and confidence they need to transition from students to registered midwives.
 These include peer-led simulation sessions and filmed OSCE assessments.

 I supervise MSc students both within the Department of Midwifery and the wider Joint Faculty.